plone/Products.ATReferenceBrowserWidget/readme.txt

     * image_method: specifies the name of a method that is added to the image URL to preview the image in a particular resolution (e.g. 'mini' for thumbnails)

+    * show_review_state: allows you to display the workflow state for objects (off by default)

     * force_close_on_insert: closes the popup when the user choses insert.
 This overrides the behavior in multiselect mode.
     * base_query: defines query terms that will apply to all searches, mainly useful to create specific restrictions when allow_browse=0.
 Can be either a dictonary with query parameters, or the name of a method or callable available in cotext that will return such a dictionary.